isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 All of this is fine and dandy, but how do we go about actually building types corresponding to mathematical propositions?
-Usually the technique is to use an indexed type, like we did with `IsEven`.
+Usually the technique is to use an indexed type, like we did with `type:IsEven`.

 One of the most common mathematical propositions---indeed, often synonymous with math in school---is the *equation.* Equality is the proposition that two